Geutzzu/FurnitureStoresExtraction/README.md

 In rest, the code is pretty straightforward and easy to understand.

 ## 5.4.
 API Endpoint
-The app features a single API endpoint that is used for establishing the WebSocket connection.
+The app features a single API endpoint used for establishing the WebSocket connection.

 The relevant code is present in the `routing.py` file: